 MOM–Top, Top, Top Chef

-Vo Nita–She left our world on December 12, 2012 and we miss her dearly.
+Vó Nita, my grandmother–She left our world on December 12, 2012 and we miss her dearly.
 She loved sweets.
-I loved to watch her make Pé de Moleque and Doce de Banana.
+And I loved to watch her make Pé de Moleque and Doce de Banana.

-Tia Neide–Mom’s sister…she makes the best fried fish you’ll ever have…straight from o Rio São Francisco.
+Tia Neide, mom’s sister who is also with the angels in heaven, used to make the best fried fish…straight from o Rio São Francisco.
 “Curimbinha frita”

 My neighbor Juancho–He’s from Spain, that automatically means he’s a good cook.
 From Juancho I learned to make Gambas a la plancha, perfectly…and Paella, of course.
 We compete with each other in the garden.
 Especially when it comes to tomatoes.
 He says everything I plant grows green.
 We share our harvests.
 Juancho and his wife, Ely gave Rasta Bunny to me.
-Juancho makes paellas for large parties…of 200 – 400 people.
-Don Juan Paellas.
-Look him up if you need a Paella.
+Rasta Bunny was my beautiful Giant Flemish rabbit.
+Miss you, my Rasta.
+Juancho used to make paellas for large parties…of 200 – 400 people.
+Now retired, he’s living the life and enjoying a bunch of grand-kids.

-My cousin Ivano–Lived in Italy for many years and was a chef…he taught me how to make homemade pizza dough when I was in college.
+My cousin Ivano–Ivano was a chef and lived in Italy for many years…he taught me how to make homemade pizza dough when I was in college.
+He cooked with such ease.
+Taken from this earth too soon.
+RIP Ivano.

 My mom’s friend Tania–Tania is from Brasil and spent some time visiting with us.
 She taught me how to make the best quiches ever.
 She also patiently taught me how to make chocolate truffles (trufas).

-My cousin Carla–Esfiha and Carne Mal Assada specialist-thanks for teaching me.
-Carla is also a master at improvisation.
+My cousin Carla–Esfiha specialist-thanks for teaching me.
+Carla is also a master at improvisation in the kitchen.

-I need to give major credit to Food & Wine Magazine.
+I also need to give credit to Food & Wine Magazine.
 Many of the recipes in this blog come from you and your magazine’s contributors.
-I subscribe to the print edition and each month look forward to receiving the latest issue.
-There are also recipes from MarthaStewart.com, BettyCrocker.com, Allrecipes.com and Finecooking.com among others.
+I subscribe to the print edition and month look forward to receiving each month’s issue.

 The photos were taken by me (priscillakittycat).
-Thank you to my brother, Alex, for the nice camera!!
+Thank you to my brother, Alex, for the nice camera and now there’s the iphone!!

 To all visitors: I hope you find the photos, recipes and tips delightful and informative.
 Please feel free to contact me with questions!